-&lt;sup>1 Implementation dates for NG9-11 are subject to change as a result of City of New York actual procurement timelines and the final contract negotiated with the selected vendor.

-1. Initiation Phase:
+- 1. Initiation Phase: - a.
+Requirements, system architecture and implementation plan were developed with the NYPD and FDNY for an Interim TT9-1-1 system.
+These were reviewed with existing 9-1-1 vendors and their subcontractors. - 2.
+Planning Phase: - a.
+Requirements are now finalized with the NYPD and FDNY and Change Orders were released to provide TT9-1-1 capabilities, using the existing contract vehicles with NYC's current 9-1-1 vendors. - b.
+Change Orders were registered by the NYC Comptroller and DoITT is now in the Implementation Phase. - 3.
+Implementation and Steady State Phases:

+In addition to requisite procurement steps above, implementation dates have been established in accordance with:

 - a.
-Preliminary requirements were developed with the NYPD and FDNY for an Interim TT9-1-1 system.
-These are being reviewed with existing 9-1-1 vendors and their subcontractors. - b.
-A target architecture, schedule, and implementation plan are also being developed.

-2. Planning Phase:

-- a.
-Once requirements are finalized with the NYPD and FDNY, Change Orders will be drafted to provide TT9-1-1 capabilities, using the existing contract vehicles with NYC's current 9-1-1 vendors. - b.
-Once Change Orders are registered by the NYC Comptroller, DoITT may start the Implementation Phase. - Implementation and Steady State Phases: In addition to requisite procurement steps above, implementation dates will be established subject to: - a.
 NYPD and FDNY operational readiness for this new service, e.g., documented TT9-1-1 procedures, call taker training, etc. - b.
-A public awareness campaign to communicate an import message to NYC 9-1-1 users -- "Call if you can, only text if you can't."
+Completion of testing of vendor solution in DoITT's System Development Environment (currently underway) and completion of required construction and acceptance in PSAC 2 and PSAC 1 (currently underway). - c.
+A public awareness campaign to communicate an important message to NYC 9-1-1 users -- "Call if you can, only text if you can't." - d.
+It is expected that NYC will become "text enabled" before the end of the 2nd Quarter of 2018.